UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/8b_practical_PX4_Aerostack2_ROS2.md

 ```

 ##  (optional session) Step3: Setup and bench test the real drone (qav250) in Here east flight arena
 Now we are ready to deploy our software stack onto a real drone and conduct a real flight.
 You will need to book a slot to UCL Here east flight area for the drone flight.
-Please use the following link to book.
-(Will add in soon)
+Please use the following link to book. [link](https://doodle.com/sign-up-sheet/participate/de628dc8-837c-48d8-9676-85632f9762a3/select)

 1.Get safety induction